harshmodi232/crud-app/README.md

 # React + Vite

+CRUD App
+Built a CRUD (Create, Read, Update, Delete) web application using React.js and Tailwind CSS.
+This application allows users to perform essential data operations in an intuitive and efficient manner, with a modern UI designed for a seamless experience.
+Hosted on Vercel for easy accessibility.

+Technologies Used: React.js, Tailwind CSS.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: